-While some people might be budgeting experts, these smart apps have thankfully made it possible for the rest of us to track our spending this holiday season — and into 2014!
+While some people might be budgeting experts, these smart apps thankfully make it possible for the rest of us to track our spending this holiday season and into 2015!

-While Amazon might already be at the top of your list when it comes to online and discount shopping, the Amazon app grants the user additional tools when shopping on-the-go.
+While Amazon might already be at the top of your list when it comes to online and discount shopping, the Amazon Price Check app grants the user additional tools when shopping on the go.

-One of the best ways to save money during or outside of the holiday season is to comparison shop (that is, to compare prices on similar items from multiple retailers).
-The primary advantage to mobile shopping with the Amazon app is that you can scan barcodes of the items you see in any store you are visiting and check whether an Amazon retailer has it for a better price or in additional colors and sizes.
+One of the best ways to save money during, or outside of, the holiday season is by comparison shopping (that is, comparing prices on similar items from multiple retailers).
+The primary advantage to mobile shopping with the Amazon app is that you can scan bar codes of the items you see in any store to check whether an Amazon retailer has it for a better price or in additional colors and sizes.

-Not only can you purchase safely and securely on Amazon, but you can ship the gifts you buy directly to the person you are shopping for (which makes gift-giving easy for out-of-state relatives).
+Not only can you purchase safely and securely on Amazon, but you can ship the gifts you buy directly to the person you are shopping for (which makes gift-giving easy for out-of-town relatives).

-You can beat the cold this holiday season with eBay Now, an app that allows you to shop for items from your local retailers in the comfort of your own home.
-This way, you can purchase with the security of eBay and support your local business without having to stand in long holiday lines.
+You can beat the cold this holiday season with eBay Now, an app that allows you to shop for items from your local sellers in the comfort of your own home.
+This way, you can purchase with the security of eBay and cut down on shipping time.

-SaleSorter is ideal for shoppers who need to browse for deals on-the-go.
-This app maps out the location and hours of the retailers in your area who are offering the best sales on their merchandise, allowing you to shop stores by their latest promotions.
-SaleSorter has a mix of discounts from department stores, boutiques and brand-name retailers, as well as your nearby malls or shopping centers.
+SaleSorter is ideal for shoppers who want to browse for deals on their way to the store.
+This app maps out the location and hours of the retailers in your area offering the best sales on their merchandise, allowing you to shop stores by their latest promotions.
+SaleSorter has a mix of discounts from department stores, boutiques, and brand-name retailers, as well as your nearby malls or shopping centers.

-If you know the item you want to buy as a holiday gift for a friend or family member, but want to find it at the best holiday price, then ShopAdvisor is the app is for you.
-When you find the perfect gift, you simply scan the barcode to add the item to your “watch list.”
+If you know the item you want to buy as a holiday gift, but want to find it at the best price, then ShopAdvisor is the app is for you.
+When you find the perfect gift, you simply scan the bar code to add the item to your “watch list.”
 The app will then track prices of your desired item at your nearby retailers.
 You can even designate a dollar amount you would like the item to fall below before you are notified of a sale.

 6. Your Bank or Credit Union’s App

-While it can seem pretty obvious, many people actually overlook using the app offered by their bank to track their purchases.
-Sure, we check in on our balance every now and then, but banking apps today offer plenty of new and exciting features to help us keep track of spending.
+While it can seem pretty obvious, many people actually overlook using the apps offered by their banks or credit unions to track their purchases.
+Sure, we check in on our balancs every now and then, but banking apps today offer plenty of new features that help keep track of spending.

-In fact, according to CNN Money, using the app offered by your bank or credit union can be one of the best ways to manage your money — and one that is commonly overlooked by consumers.
+In fact, according to CNN Money, using the app offered by your bank or credit union can be one of the best ways to manage your money.
 While each bank’s app is different, many allow you to create a budget and track your spending by categories.

 Because holiday shopping can quickly add up — and is often impulsive — making use of your bank’s budgeting tools allows you to keep a close eye on your remaining funds.
 As an added benefit, many of these apps will allow you to locate nearby ATMs if you need cash to make a purchase.

-If you are looking for a budgeting app that has a bit more detail than your bank, or if your bank does not offer an online budgeting tool, Mint is an excellent option.
-Suitable for use long after the holiday shopping season is over, Mint allows you to create your monthly budget and break your spending down into categories.
+If you are looking for a budgeting app that has a bit more detail than your bank’s, or if your bank does not offer an online budgeting tool, Mint is an excellent option.
+Suitable for use year-round, Mint allows you to create your monthly budget and break your spending down into categories.

-The app pulls data from your bank (including credit card and loan information), so that you will have access to both line-by-line spending and comprehensive visual tools that allow you to see where you spend the most money.
-Mint is available for both iOS and Windows devices.
-As an added benefit, Mint can help you create (and stick to) financial goals, which can be a useful tool when the New Year approaches.
+The app pulls data from your financial institution (including credit card and loan information), so you can access both line-by-line spending and comprehensive visual tools to see where you spend the most money.
+Mint is available for iOS, Android and Windows devices.
+As an added benefit, Mint can help you create (and stick to) financial goals, which can be useful in maintaining New Year’s resolutions.